stachzilla/Gamemaker-Scroller-POC/README.md

 # SAB

-User a controller to play
+Use a controller to play

 X - Run / Open
 RT - Shoot